bec-archer/SR80-Manuals/user-manual.md

 1. You'll see a standard "Enter PIN" screen
 2. Type your admin PIN and tap **Unlock**

+**If you're a new admin and don't have a PIN yet:**

+1. On the "Enter PIN" screen, tap **"Don't have a PIN yet?"** at the bottom
+2. The app checks if there are any admins who still need a PIN
+3. If your name shows up, tap it, then create and confirm your PIN — same as the first-time flow
+4. If all admins already have PINs, you'll see a message to ask another admin to reset yours (see Employee Management below)
+5. You can tap **"Back to PIN entry"** at any time to return to the normal PIN screen

 #### Step 2: Name the Device